atomisthq/docs/docs/automations/quick-start.md

 following sections we will walk through simple examples of a bot command and an event automation.

-Before working through these examples, be sure you have completed the [setup][] and satisfied the [prerequisites][prereq].
+Before working through these examples, be sure someone in your Slack team has completed the [setup][] and you have satisfied the [prerequisites][prereq].
 Specifically, be sure you have

 -   [Added the Atomist Bot the your Slack team][add-slack]
 -   [Authorized Atomist to access GitHub][auth-github]